 According to this clause, even if the home inspector or the company misses something, they are not liable to pay for the damage.
 The negligence may have cost $20,000 in house repairs, but you won’t get a dime more than what you paid for the home inspection, $350.

-ASHI and InterNACHI suggest home inspectors be E&O insured so that in case a home buyer wins the claim, the inspector’s insurance company can cover half the costs.
+ASHI and InterNACHI suggest home inspectors be E&O insured.
+That way, if a buyer wins the claim, the inspector’s insurance company can cover half the costs.

 Home Inspector vs Home Appraiser